ssagynbayeva/ssagynbayeva.github.io/about.md

 I am passionate about supporting minorities in science and improving DEI, and science communication.
 As a woman in STEM, I am always happy to help other fellow women in STEM.
 [Contact me](https://ssagynbayeva.github.io/contact) if you have interesting DEI initiatives ideas!

 When I don't think about my research, I am a singer-songwriter and a musical theater nerd.
 In 2020, I started releasing my songs that I wrote and fully/partially produced.
 You can find them [here](https://ssagynbayeva.github.io/music).
+I also act!
+I am pursuing acting professionally, please [contact me](https://ssagynbayeva.github.io/contact) if you want to do theatre/film together.
+Please check out my [acting page](https://ssagynbayeva.github.io/acting).

   </div>